 Hamilton is situated in the Western District of Victoria, 300 km west of Melbourne.
-Our city offers fine sporting and cultural facilities, excellent schools both private and public and we are within easy reach of the Grampians National Park and the Coast.
+Our city offers fine sporting and cultural facilities, excellent schools both private and public and we are within easy reach of the Grampians National Park, Great Ocean Road and Coonawarra wine region.

 The Hamilton Medical Group service not only the population of Hamilton (approx 10,000) but also a large part of the Western District (approx 25,000).

-Our consulting rooms (The A D Matheson Clinic) are situated within the grounds of the Hamilton Base Hospital allowing easy access for the doctors and patients to a wide range of services provided by the Hospital. i.e. Pathology, Radiology and Physiotherapy etc. The close proximity to the hospital not only allows our doctors to see their in-patients more easily and quickly, especially in an emergency situation, but it also allows some of our doctors to provide anaesthetic and obstetric services to the Hospital.
+Our consulting rooms (The A D Matheson Clinic) are situated within the grounds of the Hamilton Base Hospital allowing easy access for the doctors and patients to a wide range of services provided by the Hospital. i.e. pathology, radiology and allied health.
+The close proximity to the hospital facilitates seamles continuity of care for our patients and the Hospital is well supported with resident Consultant Physicians, General Surgeons and many visiting Specialists.